The-Balance-FFXIV/balance-static/content/jobs/casters/pictomancer/leveling-guide.md

 ## Level 50 - 60

 Hammer Motif/Striking Muse should be used on cooldown for damage at this level until otherwise noted later on.
+There is a 30 second window to use it once it is pressed.
+Attempt to use that 30s window to also cover movement.

 ## Level 60 - 70